-СХ CX Considerations
+СХ Considerations

 5 As per 4.1.1, item #4

 6 As per 4.1.1, item #5

+8 If SCA as described in item #9 cannot occur on the same screen (e.g. for some biometric authentications methods), then ASPSPs should offer PSUs options to proceed or cancel the payment with "equal prominence"

-9 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after pressing the Proceed button.
-Example wording: "Press Proceed to make payment"
+10 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after authentication occurs.
+Example wording: "Authenticate to make payment"

-10 As per 4.1.1, item #9
+11 As per 4.1.1, item #10

-12 PISPs must provide message to PSUs to inform that modification or cancelling of the standing order must be done at their ASPSP.
+13 PISPs must provide message to PSUs to inform that modification or cancelling of the standing order must be done at their ASPSP.